goauthentik/authentik/website/developer-docs/local-dev-environment.md

 Afterwards, you can start authentik by running `./manage.py runserver`.
 Generally speaking, authentik is a Django application.

 Most functions and classes have type-hints and docstrings, so it is recommended to install a Python Type-checking Extension in your IDE to navigate around the code.

+Before committing code, run `make lint` to ensure your code is formatted well.
+This also requires `pyright`, which can be installed with npm.

+Run `make gen` to run all unittests and generated an updated swagger document for any changes you made.

 ## Frontend